About Our Music Scholar Programme

 How and When to Apply

-The deadline for applications was at 12.00 on Wednesday October 12th.
-Applications received after this time will receive an email invitation to make an appointment by Wednesday 19th October.
+The deadline for applications is at 12.00 on Friday October 6th.
+Applications received after this time will receive an email invitation to make an appointment by Tuesday 10th October.
 Please note that appointments will be subject to availability.
 Please email Mrs Smith, Head of Instrumental Music, with any queries; email@example.com

 Offer of Places Based on Musical Aptitude